nvpcode/Demo_License_Plate_Recognition/README.md

-# Project_License_Plate_Recognition
+# Project_License_Plate_Recognition_Yolov8_EasyOCR

 ## Introduction

-This project uses the YOLO model to detect license plates in videos and EasyOCR to recognize characters on the plates.
+This project uses the YOLOv8 model to detect license plates in videos and EasyOCR to recognize characters on the plates.
 The results are exported to a new video with the recognized license plate displayed directly on each frame.

 ### Demo